fygar256/general-assembler-axx/README.md

 #### Pattern order

-Pattern files are evaluated from top to bottom, so the one placed earlier takes precedence.
-Place special patterns first and general patterns last.
+Pattern files are evaluated from top to bottom, so the pattern placed earlier takes precedence.
+Special patterns are placed first, and general patterns are placed last.
 Like below.

 ```
 LD A,(HL)